Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Any ID not found will be ignored.
 Alphabetic characters in the ID must be lowercase or they will be ignored.
 If more than 100 IDs are given, all IDs are ignored.
-Duplicates are ignored.

 The `sr_name` parameter will take up to 100 names.
-Any ID not found will be ignored.
+Any name not found will be ignored.
 Names are case-insensitive.
 If more than 100 names are given, the first 100 are used and the rest are ignored.
-Duplicates are ignored.

 The `id` and `sr_name` parameters can be used together for a maximum output of 200 items.